 Ten cloves of garlic sounds like a lot, but it sweetens and mellows as it roasts, creating a rich accompaniment to the potatoes.

 Prep Time: 10 min.

 Cook Time: 1 hour

 - 10 garlic cloves

 - 4 tsp. olive oil, divided

 - 1 tsp. fresh rosemary, chopped

-- Preheat the oven to 400ºF.
+- Preheat oven to 400ºF.
 Lightly coat a large baking dish with cooking spray.

 - Arrange the potatoes in a single layer in the prepared baking dish.
 Cover with a lid or aluminum foil and bake for 25 minutes.
 Remove the lid or foil.
-Turn potatoes and bake uncovered until the potatoes are soft and slightly browned, about 25 minutes.
-Transfer to a serving bowl, mix with butter.
-Sprinkle with parsley and serve.
+Turn potatoes and bake uncovered until the potatoes are soft and slightly browned (20-25 minutes).

 - Toss potatoes with remaining olive oil and parsley to serve.